 The brown onion, also known as the yellow onion, is frequently used in cooking.
 If I only have red onion on hand, I find this also works well in this recipe.

 Butter Puff Pastry:

 Butter Puff Pastry is an ingredient I always have on hand!
 As I have mentioned previously, I tend to make everything completely from scratch.

 My one exception?
-Definitely puff pastry.
-I do occasionally make my own, but for ease (and to make these delicious pasties even quicker!), I use frozen pastry here.
+It would have to be puff pastry.
+I do occasionally make my own, but for ease (and to make these delicious pasties even faster to make!), I use frozen pastry here.

 Sea Salt and Black Pepper: